 Looking for How to Freeze Corn - Easily!
-With Step-by-step Photos, Recipe, Directions, Ingredients and Costs in 2020?
+With Step-by-step Photos, Recipe, Directions, Ingredients and Costs in 2024?
 Scroll down this page and follow the links.
 And if you bring home some fruit or vegetables and want to can, freeze, make jam, salsa or pickles, see this page for simple, reliable, illustrated canning, freezing or preserving directions.
 There are plenty of other related resources, click on the resources dropdown above.
+If you are having a hard time finding canning lids, I've used these, and they're a great price & ship in 2 days.

 The photo at right shows an ideal ear - ripe but not bloated.
 The kernels are still tender (easily punctured with your fingernail) and the juice is milky).
 White, yellow or bicolor types are all fine!